3DM1chu/ShellMystery/xargs/README.md

+# Scripts
-script1.sh
+ - script1.sh
   - List files inside current directory, if it is 'test2' print it :)